Matt Vierling Preview, Player Props: Tigers vs. Guardians

 Matt Vierling At The Plate

-- Vierling leads Detroit with an OBP of .328 this season while batting .259 with 43 walks and 59 runs scored.

-- Vierling has picked up a hit in 79 of 129 games this year, with multiple hits 30 times.
+- Vierling has picked up a hit in 80 of 130 games this season, with multiple hits 30 times.

-- He has homered in eight games this season (6.2%), leaving the park in 1.7% of his trips to the dish.
+- Looking at the 130 games he has played this year, he's went deep in eight of them (6.2%), and in 1.7% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.